Dealing with Rats in Las Vegas

 Check your windows and doors for spaces that may allow light to shine through.
 Rodents can squeeze through very small places and will attempt to do so if they see light or can smell food from inside your home.
 Look for cracks in your foundation and check your roof vents very carefully.
 Sometimes duct work around furnaces are not always properly sealed.
 Since it’s nice and warm, it’s a perfect spot for them to set up shop.
 These can also cause issues with HVAC repair.
-Use steel wool to fill gaps, and make sure that your dryer vent has a mesh screen over it to block entrance to your home.
+Use steel wool to fill gaps, and make sure that your dryer vent has a mesh screen over it to block an entrance to your home.
 Make sure to secure pet doors at night.

 When To Call An Exterminator